ahmedbodi/quebecoin/README.md

 Changes to translations as well as new translations are typically handled upstream, [see bitcoin github](https://github.com/bitcoin/bitcoin/).

-Translators should also visit the [myriadcoin subreddit](https://www.reddit.com/r/myriadcoin).
+Translators should also visit the [quebecoin subreddit](https://www.reddit.com/r/quebecoin).